pivotal/docs-platform-automation/docs/tasks.md

 ### send-telemetry
-Sends the `.tar` output from [`collect-telemetry`][collect-telemetry] to Pivotal.
+Sends the `.tar` output from [`collect-telemetry`][collect-telemetry] to VMware.

 !!! info Telemetry Key
     In order to use this task,
     you will need to acquire a license key.
-    Contact your Pivotal Representative.
+    Contact your VMware Representative.

 {% code_snippet 'tasks', 'send-telemetry', 'Task' %}
 {% code_snippet 'tasks', 'send-telemetry-script', 'Implementation' %}